 Replacing kitchen cabinets is a huge undertaking, and not one for the average DIY to tackle.
 Even if you do opt to tackle it, it will take a long time and cost a pretty penny.
 The results almost always pay off, but it isn’t an easy project to bite off.

 However, one great way to get around this project is to instead opt for just repainting or staining your cabinets.
 This saves you a lot of the hassle of replacing, but still gives you fresh new cabinet faces.
+Start off by painting one kitchen cabinet door and you’ll soon see the difference painting all of them will make.

 For starters, you’ll need to remove the cabinet faces from the frames.
 Because of the size of the project, its easiest if you use a paint sprayer for the cabinet work, rather than a brush.
 However, the advantage here is that the work goes quick once you get started.